The Green Hills call out for you.Continue reading Shop Drop! (US) SEGA Shop has Classic Travel Locations for the New Year

 That being said, let’s boot up the SEGA Jamnesis and begin our journey in the shoes of Slamnic the Hedgehog and Miles “Jam” Prower!
 Slam-Up Jamday Act 1: the checkered emerald basketball court of Green Slam Zone!

 “WELCOME TO THE JAM.”

-Chemical Jam after the jump!
+Chemical Jam below!

 Gamescom 2011 has kicked off today and SEGA has released the above new trailer for the PS3 and Xbox 360 versions of Sonic Generations.
 As well as more footage of Chemical Plant Zone, we get the official unveiling of Rooftop Run from Sonic Unleashed and Seaside Hill from Sonic Heroes.
 More CGI footage is included in the video too, with quite the little surprise at the end (well, for those who didn’t look at the leaked stuff anyway).